 My journey has not been easy but I have learned so much.
 Things I can now share with those around me.
 I have always believed that when we endure trials and suffering there is gold embedded in each crevice filled with tears.
 We can choose to partake of that gold with others or ignore it.
 I have learned to see this as suffering with a purpose.

 So today on Mothers Day although I am stuck at home and feeling quite blue I wanted to encourage you to keep pushing forward.
 No matter what the obstacle or how many times you fall flat on your face.

 Remember who you are.

-Remember your children and how much they need you.
+Remember your children and or family and how much they need you.

-Remember to reach down often and pick up some of the gold that is left behind once our tears have dried.
+Remember to reach down often and pick up some of the gold that is left behind once your tears have dried.

 Remember to share that gold with others.

 Remember that you are not alone.